About the Journal

 Journal History

-Lexicon Philosophicum is an editorial initiative of the Institute for the European Intellectual Lexicon and History of Ideas (ILIESI-CNR).
+Lexicon Philosophicum: International Journal for the History of Texts and Ideas is an editorial initiative of the Institute for the European Intellectual Lexicon and History of Ideas (CNR-ILIESI).
 The journal is the result of a previous experience and a new opportunity.
-Since 1985 the ILIESI has published under the same title Lexicon Philosophicum twelve volumes in the form of ‘notebooks’ (Quaderni), which appeared in the series “Lessico Intellettuale Europeo” of the Olschki publishing house.
+Since 1985 the ILIESI has published under the title Lexicon Philosophicum twelve volumes in the form of ‘notebooks’ (Quaderni), which appeared in the series “Lessico Intellettuale Europeo” of the Olschki publishing house.
 The initial editors were Antonio Lamarra and Lidia Procesi, followed by Antonio Lamarra and Roberto Palaia.
 These volumes were miscellaneous books mostly oriented to the outcome of research and studies developed within the institute.
 Their focus was the history of philosophical terminology as a privileged access to the history of ideas.

-After the end of the Agora project, ILIESI continues to publish the journal in its online form, aiming to continue providing open-accesso, high-quality scholarly content.
+After the end of the Agora project, ILIESI continues to publish the journal in its online form, aiming to continue providing open-access, high-quality scholarly content.